 Can I join if I don't have a car?

 Absolutely.
-It is up to the individuals involved to work out how they want to arrange their carpools.
+It is up to the individuals involved to work out how they want to arrange their carpool.

 What happens if the driver has to leave work early or stay back late?

-Arrange your own transport home and travel by public transport or a taxi – you will still make financial savings in the long term.
+Arrange your own transport home - carpool with a colleague, travel by public transport or taxi.
+You will still achieve financial savings in the long term.